-Section 49 of The Municipalities Act allows the Minister to alter the boundaries of, eliminate, or create one or more divisions or renumber the divisions in a rural municipality.
+Section 49 of The Municipalities Act allows the minister to create, eliminate, renumber or alter the boundaries of the divisions in a RM.

 - a resolution of council requesting the division boundary alteration;

 - an explanation of the reasons for the request;

 - a map and description of each new division; and

 - an outline of the public consultation undertaken.

 As a result of a division boundary change, there will have to be a municipal election called for each division that is undergoing a change.
 Orders are normally made effective to coincide with the regular autumn municipal election.
 Should changes impact divisions that are not in an election year, the order will have to specify a shorter (normally one-year) term of office for those councillors.
 Accordingly, the Minister's Order will:

 - set the dates for receiving nominations and election day;

 - establish the terms of office of the affected division councillors;

 - set the effective date that the division boundary change will take effect; and